Server design recommendations

 • 1 GB RAM for each vCPU that is allocated to the Conferencing Node

-• Populate at least 4 memory channels
+• Populate all memory channels

 • Storage: